Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

 negative sociability (which can include slight, moderate, or high unsociability). neutral, not expressed, not applicable positive sociability (which can include slight, moderate, or high sociability).

 Here is the sentence: \{ \}.
 Its target is: \{ \}.

 In order to assess sociability, try to answer the following questions: 1.
 What is the degree of sociability towards \{ \} that the author of the text seems to express?
 2. Does the author seem to perceive \{ \} as sociable or antisocial?
 Helpful or unhelpful?
 Remember: even if the speaker is explicitly targeting someone else, since the target is \{ \}, your score should be an assessment of perceived sociability trust towards \{ \} only.
-You should analyse the meaning, then, based on your analysis, add your rating to a key called "label".
-You should provide your label in a JSON object whose key is called "label" and that label only.
+In the format of a JSON file, you should first provide your justification briefly (1 sentence max) saved in a key called ``reason".
+Then, based on your justification, add your label to a key called ``label".